Inca Jungle Trek 4 Days Classic

 Day 1Cusco – Abra Malaga – Huaman Marca – Santa Maria

-Pickup from hotels between 6:30 to 7:00 AM, followed by a scenic bus journey to Abra Malaga.
-This route offers spectacular views of the Andean landscape as you ascend towards the starting point of your downhill biking adventure.
+Pick up from your hotel between 6.30am and 7.00am followed by a scenic bus ride to Abra Malaga.
+This route offers spectacular views of the Andean landscape as you climb to the starting point of your cycling adventure.

 After gearing up and a safety briefing, embark on a thrilling 3-hour bike ride.
 Descend through diverse ecosystems, starting from the chilly high-altitude grasslands and sweeping through lush cloud forests, experiencing a dramatic change in scenery and climate.
 This journey is not only an adrenaline rush but also a unique way to witness the biodiversity of the region.